Adedamola99/simple-to-do-project/README.md

 <h1>Simple To-do Project</h1>

-<p>This is a Simple To-do List Project that includes the ability to add, delete and strike through the todos
+<p>This is a simple To-do List Project that includes the ability to add, delete and strike through the todos
 </p>
 <h1>Table of Content</h1>